rsquaredata/cheat-sheets/time-series/notebook.md

 -   recent observations have more influence,
 -   older observations progressively lose importance,

-This family of models is **deterministic**: it explicitely models level, trend, and seasonality.
+This family of models is **deterministic**: it explicitly models level, trend, and seasonality.

 ## 2.3.
 Simple Exponential Smoothing (SES)